2017 in Road FC

-The year 2017 was the 8th year in the history of the Road Fighting Championship, a mma promotion based in South Korea.
+The year 2017 was the 8th year in the history of the Road Fighting Championship, a mixed martial arts promotion based in South Korea.
 2017 started with Road FC 036 and ended with Road FC 045 XX.

 List of events

 Road FC 045 XX

 Xiaomi Road FC 045 XX was an MMA event held by Road FC on December 23, 2017 at the Convention Centre, Grand Hilton Seoul in Seoul, South Korea.
 The 2nd event 'Road FC 045 XX' of the all-female MMA league Road FC XX was held on the main card.

 Results

 Road FC 044

 Xiaomi Road FC 044 was an MMA event held by Road FC on November 11, 2017 at the Hebei Gymnasium in Shijiazhuang, Hebei, China.

 Results

 Road FC 043

 Xiaomi Road FC 043 was an MMA event held by Road FC on October 28, 2017 at the Jangchung Gymnasium in Seoul, South Korea.

 Results

 Road FC 042 x Chungju World Martial Arts Festival

 Xiaomi Road FC 042 x Chungju World Martial Arts Festival was an MMA event held by Road FC on September 23, 2017 at the Chungju World Martial Arts Festival Stadium in Chungju, Chungcheongbuk-do, South Korea.